 As an adult, my fondness for fantasy RPGs followed my education.
-(For example, I couldn’t just have a messenger bag, but I had to have a “bag of holding.”)
-When a teacher in my district introduced the gamification of Classcraft, I was hooked and delighted.
+(For example, I couldn’t just have a messenger bag, but I had to have a “bag of holding,” pictured above left) When a teacher in my district introduced the gamification of Classcraft, I was hooked and delighted.
 When a pair of our elementary teachers asked for more information, I gladly made them a Google Doc primer, feeling like a Dungeon Master leading his players on a campaign adventure.

-The thing is, you don’t have to stop at Classcraft to bring fantasy role-playing games into the classroom.
-Here are some RPG tools to integrate into student learning … and they’re free!
+But you don’t have to stop at Classcraft.
+Here are some educational RPG tools to integrate into student learning … and they’re also free!

 One of the hardest things about completing your to-dos and creating better habits is motivation.
 But what if you gained Experience Points (XP) and Gold Pieces (GP) when you did positive things?

 Using a charmingly retro 8-bit graphic interface, Habitica implores you to “Gamify your life today!” by letting you customize project lists and habits while personalizing your avatar character.

 As tasks are completed, you can “level up” while upgrading your avatar with better weapons and armor.
 Additionally, there is a social aspect where you can engage with others to compete or collaborate together, which could lead to quests or “big boss” battles.